Five Facts You Likely Never Knew About ‘Miami Vice’

 The effort was later dubbed the “Vice Effect” by local papers.
 Mann would also go on to sponsor the Art Deco Weekend, an annual event that continues to this day.

 3.)
 The Crockett stubble made an incredible impact.
-“Miami Vice” was behind many fashion trends in the '80s, especially with men.
+“Miami Vice” was behind many fashion trends in the ’80s, especially with men.
 One of the more interesting ones was the “Crockett stubble.”
-Johnson made the decision his character wouldn’t shave as often as others.
+Johnson made the decision early on that his character wouldn’t shave as often as others.
 Instead of a clean face, he’d always have a stubble — something that hadn’t really been seen in a lead actor before.

 How did Johnson get the desired effect on his beard?
 “I shave with a sideburn trimmer,” he told People about the famous stubble.
 Men everywhere wanted the same look — and products flooded the market, such as the Miami Device, a beard trimmer meant to deliver the Johnson look.
 Fearing a lawsuit, the company changed the name of the product, but it didn’t matter much.
 It was discontinued soon after.